-Faculty may allow a student to substitute one course for another to meet graduation requirements.
-The instructor must be assured that the substitution request will contribute to the goals of the degree program equally as well as the substituted course.
-Students also must obtain approval from the VP of Student Services and the Dean of Curriculum and Adult Basic Skills to substitute one course for another.
-An appropriate form for this purpose may be obtained in the Student Services Office.
+Students may be allowed to substitute one course for another to meet graduation requirements.
+The substituted course must contribute to the goals of the degree program equally as well as the original course.
+Students must obtain approval from the instructor, advisor, Dean of Curriculum Programs and the VP for Learning and Student Services to substitute one course for another.
+A course substitution form may be obtained in the Student Services Office.